-Made with proprietary airfiber that provides a firm yet buoyant firmness
+Made with proprietary air fiber that is firm yet buoyant

 As the name suggests, the Airweave was designed to improve airflow.
 It is made with a proprietary air-fiber, all-plastic, interwoven material.
 It is great for sleepers who enjoy an extra firm surface or need added support.
-The support in the center of the bed extends to the edges so you no matter where you end up throughout the night, you will have continuous support and comfort.
+The support in the center of the bed extends into strong edge support so you no matter where you end up throughout the night, you will have continuous support and comfort.

 Lighter sleepers may find that they do not sink deep enough into this mattress and thus do not get the desired relief of their pressure points.
 Whereas, heavier sleepers may find they sink too much and might put wear on the mattress at a much faster rate.
 Therefore, this mattress is ideal for those that are average rate.